 4. Finally, click the Yes button when prompted to complete the process.

 Once you remove all Redistributables, you have to download them from Microsoft’s website.
 Keep in mind that you’ll have to install all available Redistributables in order to fix this problem.

-- When the Setup window appears, click on Repair button and follow the instructions on the screen to complete the repair process.
+3. Click on the Repair button in the setup windows and follow the onscreen instructions to complete the process.

 This might be a bit tedious solution, but many users reported that reinstalling Visual C++ Redistributables fixed the problem for them, so be sure to try it.

-- Press Windows Key + I to open the Settings app and go to Accounts.
+- Press the Windows key + I to open the Settings app, and select Accounts.

-- Navigate to Family & other people in the left pane.
-In the right pane, click on Add someone else to this PC.
+- Click Family & other people in the left pane and select Add someone else to this PC.

 - Click on I don’t have this person’s sign-in information.

 - Now click on Add a user without a Microsoft account.

 - Enter the desired name for a new account and click on Next.